 An accounting standard may be regarded as a sort of law - a guide to action, a settled ground or basis of conduct or practice.
 The objective of setting standards is to bring about uniformity in financial reporting and to ensure consistency and comparability in the data published by enterprises.
 The Institute of Chartered Accountants of India (ICAI) constituted the Accounting Standards Board (ASB) on 21st April, 1977, with a view to harmonising the diverse accounting policies and practices in use in India.
-The ICAI has issued 32 Accounting Standards and 29 Accounting Standards Interpretations so far.
+The ICAI has issued 32 Accounting Standards has been interpreted so.